River Orchy: Geography

 The Orchy rises in the Black Mount Forest where its waters within the Deer Forest include the Island Pool and the Elbow Pool.
-After a run of 10 mi, in which it receives the waters of several large burns, it expands into Loch Tulla.
+After a run of 10 mi, where it receives the waters of several large burns, it expands into Loch Tulla.
 Between Loch Tulla and Loch Awe, the river runs for 18 mi.
 It passes through Glen Orchy in a narrow channel.
 At Dalmally Vale, the river spreads into wide shallows, accumulating on banks.
 At the point of a shingle island, the Orchy flows through a cultivated strath, about 1/2 mi wide.
 The river merges with the waters of Loch Awe at Kilchurn Castle.